 Honey cakes

-- Preheat the oven to 350 °F (175 °C).
-Prepare the cakelette pan by generously greasing and flouring it.
+- Preheat the oven to 325 °F (165 °C).
+Prepare an 8-inch cake pan by buttering and flouring it, and lining the bottom with a round of parchment paper.
 Set it aside for later.

-- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter, sugar, and honey until it is light and fluffy.
+- In the bowl of an electric mixer fitted with the paddle attachment, cream the honey, sugar, and butter until it is light and fluffy.
 You can also use an electric hand mixer for this recipe!

 - Add one-third the flour, then half the milk, another third of flour, then the rest of the milk, and the rest of the flour, mixing between each addition, and scraping down the sides of the bowl as needed.
 Mix the batter until all the ingredients are combined.